-Brittany Lincicome To Play In PGA Tour Event - Golf Monthly
+Brittany Lincicome Ready For Barbasol Championship Challenge PGA

-The eight-time LPGA Tour winner will tee it up in the Barbasol Championship next month
+The eight-time LPGA Tour winner is set to tee it up in the Barbasol Championship on the PGA Tour this weekend

-Two-time major winner and eight-time LPGA Tour champion Brittany Lincicome will become the fifth woman to play in a PGA Tour event next month.
+Two-time major winner and eight-time LPGA Tour champion Brittany Lincicome will become the fifth woman to play in a PGA Tour as she sets her sights on this weekend’s Barbasol Championship.

-The six-time Solheim Cup player will appear in the Barbasol Championship from 19-22nd July.

-Lincicome, speaking at the Women’s US Open, said, “I think we’ll go into it having fun and try not to put too much pressure on myself.

 Stats Show Amateur Golf Driving Distance Has Decreased